cleancoindev/centre-tokens/doc/deployment.md

 ## Deploying the implementation contract
 1. Deploy [FiatTokenV1](../contracts/FiatTokenV1.sol)
 2. Initialize the fields in FiatToken via the `initialize` method.
-The values are not important, but this will stop anyone else initializing the roles and trying to use it as a token or pass it off as a real CENTRE token.
+The values are not important, but this will stop anyone else initializing the roles and trying to use it as a token or pass it off as a real FCo2 token.
    ```
    initialize(
           "",